geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 <img src="/img/posts/2.26/gs-milestones.svg" alt="GeoServer 3 Milestones" style="display:block; margin-left:auto; margin-right:auto; width:100%;"/>

+#### Q: My organization procurement cannot respond to a crowdfunding campaign, can we fund a specific activity?

+Yes, we have the flexibility to write your invoice against a specific deliverable outlined in the project plan.

+The items in *Milestone 1 Preparation* are suitable to be funded by an individual contract:

+* These deliverables are required to start the migration to spring-framework 6.
+* Each item accomplishes a specific goal with a clear deliverable that can be pursued immediately.

+Alternative: For organizations operating with an annual budget you may wish to fund an activity, such as ImageN, from Milestone 1 before year end.

+* Spring Framework Preparation / Java 17 build
+* Wicket 9 Content Security Policy / Wicket 9 Dialog
+* OAuthor 2 Security modules
+* ImageN / JAI-Ext

+Progress made on Milestone 1 activites reduce the target goal for Phase 2 **Funding Activation** and can be started immediately.

 #### Q: Can my developers work in-kind on this activity?

 Yes of course, the project steering committee shared [roadmap challenges]({% post_url 2024-01-03-roadmap%}) with an invitation for in-kind contributions at the start 2024.